Florida State Seminoles women's basketball: History

-Florida State University has officially fielded a basketball team since 1970, and the Seminoles are currently in their 54th season of play.
+Florida State University has officially fielded a basketball team since 1970.

 Early history (1970–1997)

-Barbara Hollingsworth served as the first basketball coach for the Florida State Seminoles.
-She coached at the school for one year.
+Barbara Hollingsworth served as the first basketball coach for one year (197- 71).

-Linda Warren became the second basketball coach for the Lady Seminoles.
-She also coached at the school for one year.
+Linda Warren became the second basketball coach for the Lady Seminoles for one year (1971 - 72).

-Eddie Cubbon became the third head coach, staying at the school for one season and compiling a record of 11–5.
+Eddie Cubbon became the third head coach for one season ,compiling a record of 11–5.

-Joel Thirer, the fourth coach in four years, compiled a 9–6 record in one season.
+The fourth coach, Joel Thirer, compiled a 9–6 record in one season.